Neato Robotics Botvac D6 Connected Robovac review

 Quick Boost Charging

 If you’re trying to clean a very large area and estimate that your D6 will need to recharge, then Quick Boost is the best mode.
-In Quick Boost, your D6 will calculate how much battery is needed to complete the job.
+In this mode, your Botvac D6 will calculate how much battery is needed to complete the job.

 It will then return to the dock and charge up to that amount.
 When charged, it will start and complete the job.

-You’ll need to move it between floors but that’s a given with robotic vacuums!
-However, the Neato Robotics Botvac D6 is quite heavy.
+You’ll need to move it between floors but that’s to be expected with robotic vacuums!
+Unlike other robot vacuums, the Neato D6 is quite heavy.

-The app is easy to use, even if you’re not a home automation enthusiast!
-It can be as complex as you wish, ranging from glorified remote to sophisticated control centre.
+The app is easy to use, even if you’re not a home automation system enthusiast!
+It can be as complex as you wish, ranging from glorified remote to sophisticated control centre worthy of any smart home!

 After the first few cleans, you probably won’t hear it as it’s super quiet and moves around efficiently.
 You will need to empty the dustbin from time to time, but that requires hardly any effort!

 In terms of the clean, it handles carpet with easy, likewise wooden and hard flooring is a breeze.
 Transiting between the two is fine as is moving from carpet to a rug.
-The D6 doesn’t like tassel, so you might want to change it or mark the area with magnetic tape.
+That said, it doesn’t like tassel, so you might want to change it or mark the area with tape.

-Spot cleaning mode and single room mode, while good require you to intervene.
-We don’t understand why you can’t, using the app, send the D6 to a certain room on the floorplan and ask it to clean that space.
+Spot cleaning and single room mode, while good require you to intervene.
+We don’t understand why you can’t, using the app, send the D6 to a certain room on the floor plan and ask it to clean that space.
 Hopefully, Neato will develop this feature in the future.

 Even though we’ve just scratched the surface of the Neato Robotics Botvac D6 Connected, hopefully, you have a taste of how excellent the unit is.

 But first, a disclaimer, if your unsure if a robovac is for you, it might be better to start with a cheaper unit.
-After a few months, you can run out and spend £512.83 on buying a Neato D6!
+After a few months, you can run out and spend £500 plus on buying a Neato D6!

 As Neato does not provide a number for the suction, we can’t fairly compare it to other robotic vacuums we’ve reviewed.
 Of course, we’re happy to update if/when we get a figure.